M0JXD/non-sequencer-fork/README.md

 I also like Non's overall lightness as the only other options with JACK-MIDI I found are much heavier, those being MuSE (a whole DAW, which I don't need given I'm using Non-XT) and Hydrogen which can be set up to sequence.
 I did consider working on Aria Maestosa but that was on the other end of the scale being too simplistic.

+## Dependencies
++ NTK (see below)
++ liblo-dev
++ libjack-jackd2-dev
++ libcairo-dev

 ### Getting NTK
 Your distribution may have NTK available from the package manager.
-If not grab it from Stazed's repo as it has some minor fixes.
+If not, grab it from Stazed's repo as it has some minor fixes.

 ### Building
 Ensure the dependencies are available, then simply: